dombott/statuspage/README.md

 The requests to the GitHub API are not authenticated.
 React apps hosted as a GitHub page have no way to securely store a GitHub PAT.
 This means the standard rate-limit of 60 requests/hour/ip applies.

+# How to use this

+Fork the repo, change `OWNER` and `REPO` in `src/Github.js` Configure GitHub Page to deploy from main branch.